stevencombs/retrocombs.github.io/_drafts/2015-07-22-ios-user-talks-android.md

 {Insert Screenshot or video of mouse and keyboard}

 # Stability
-Android, at least on the devices I use, still has several stability issues including:
+Android 6.0+, at least on the devices I use, still has several stability issues including:

 * Tap and wait stuttering
 * Bluetooth connectivity issues